From Calvary to the Rapture; from Abraham, Isaac,

-After which, the man held out his withered extremity, and it was transformed from gray and wrinkled and worthless to healthy and pink and useful; that is, within a heartbeat, the useless extremity doubled in size and became as whole as his left hand.
+After which, the man held out his withered extremity, which was transformed from gray and wrinkled and worthless to healthy and pink and useful; within a heartbeat, the useless extremity doubled in size and became as whole as his left hand.

 The assembly erupted; some rubbed their eyes, finding it hard to believe what they had just seen.

-Later, the Nazarene pondered the day’s events; he, of course, was aware that the leaders had a blood hatred for anything related to the Sons of Abraham; that did not begin and end with them; that they saw as a threat to their wealth, privilege, and power.
+Later, the Nazarene pondered the day’s events; he, of course, was aware that the leaders had a blood hatred for anything related to the Sons of Abraham that did not begin and end with them, that they saw him as a threat to their wealth, privilege, and power.
 Jesus knew the leaders hated him and wanted to destroy his ministry, which caused him some amount of anguish.
-It was in the Nazarene’s very nature—embedded within his soul—to heal everyone who asked of their diseases and to cast out demons everywhere; but, he understood the evil forces against him.
-He knew that his mission, the very mission GOD, the Father, had given him, was at stake; so, he gathered his disciples about him, and they all began walking toward the nearby mountains.
+But, of course, it was the Nazarene’s very nature—embedded within him—to heal everyone who asked of their diseases and to cast out demons everywhere, but he understood the evil forces against him.
+He knew that his mission, the very mission GOD, the Father, had given him, was at stake, so he gathered his disciples about him, and they all began walking toward the nearby mountains.

 There was a refuge near Capernaum, where devout Jews (needing solitude) often went to be alone and pray; an area somewhat close to the village where believers had erected a small building of stone (an oratory) on the mountain-side near a running stream; this particular prayerful refuge, nestled within the foothills, was surrounded by wild fig trees.

-Jesus decided to go up into the mountain to pray.
+Jesus decided to go up to the mountain to pray.